jethro-swan/om_development_roadmap/README.md

 ### The Open Money (OM) suite

-The current implementation of _Open Money_ was created by Dominique Legault and comprises (currently) four main components:
+The current implementation of _Open Money_ was created by Dominique Legault and comprises (so far) four main components:

 ##### openmoney-api (OM API)